hashicorp/terraform-provider-vsphere/website/docs/d/virtual_machine.html.markdown

 * `id`: The UUID of the virtual machine or template.
 * `guest_id`: The guest ID of the virtual machine or template.
 * `alternate_guest_name`: The alternate guest name of the virtual machine when guest_id is a non-specific operating system, like `otherGuest`.
+* `disk_sizes`: The sizes, in GiB, of each of the virtual disks on this virtual machine or template.
+These are sorted by bus and unit number so that they can be applied to a `vsphere_virtual_machine` resource in the order the resource expects while cloning.
+This is useful for discovering the required size of a disk while performing a linked clone, as the disk size of a linked clone must be the same as its source.